Cloudxtreme/md2html.py/README.md

 Renders Github Flavored Markdown files to HTML, optionally wrapped in a custom Jinja2 template.

-Has a watch option to watch for filesystem changes, which can be used to give near instant previews in combination with some live reload mechanism, for example _Auto Reload_ in Firefox (https://addons.mozilla.org/en-US/firefox/addon/auto-reload/).
+Has a watch option to watch for filesystem changes.
+This was the main point of writing this, and can be used to give near instant previews in combination with some live reload mechanism, for example _Auto Reload_ in Firefox (https://addons.mozilla.org/en-US/firefox/addon/auto-reload/).

 Written while learning Python, so use at own risk.